Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

   - Handling of overpayments beyond the scheduled extra payment configurations.
   - Detailed amortization schedules beyond simple monthly breakdowns.

+##### 3.4.3. **Business-Oriented Features**
+- The app will not offer features designed for business owners or provide little benefit in the context of personal finances.

 ### 3.5.
 Assumptions and Limitations

-##### 3.5.1. **Assumptions**:
+### 3.5.1.
+Assumptions

-  - Users have a basic understanding of personal finance.
+- **Basic Financial Literacy:** Users are expected to have a basic understanding of personal finance, including compound interest, but they are not expected to be financial experts.
+- **Basic Technology Proficiency:** Users are expected to be comfortable using online banking and personal finance apps and are not expected to be tech-savvy or have advanced technical knowledge.
-  - The application will primarily be used on a laptop with internet access.
+- **Basic Computer Setup:** The application will primarily be used on a laptop with internet access, though it should be simple enough to use on other devices like tablets.

 ##### 3.5.2. **Constraints**:

 - The application must comply with GDPR and CCPA regulations.
 - The GitHub repository needs to be public so that recruiters can access it.

 ##### 3.5.3. **Risks**:

 - Because the repository is public, there is an increased likelihood of a successful attack.
 - Since financial data is managed, the app is an attractive target (honeypot).

 ### 3.6.
 User Personas

 #### Emily Thompson - Young Professional

 - **Occupation:** Marketing Coordinator at a tech startup
 - **Location:** Austin, Texas, USA (North America)
 - **Life Stage:** Early in her career, dealing with student loans and other early debts.